ALM-Rangers/Guidance/src/DevOps/phase-features-with-feature-flags.md

 Before you introduce feature flags to your engineering process, it's important to consider the following:

 - Which users are you planning to target?
-For example, do you want to target specific users or all users?
+For example, do you want to target specific or all users?
 - Would you like users to decide which features they want to use?
 - What's the value of embracing feature flags as part of your engineering process?
 - What's the cost implement feature flags in your engineering process?